jasync-sql/jasync-sql/README.markdown

 - easy to use, call a method, get a future or a callback and be happy
 - never, ever, block
 - all features covered by tests
+- next to zero dependencies (it currently depends on Netty and SFL4J only)

 ## How can I help?